Posidonia Shale: History

-The Posidonia Shale has been a focus of scientific interest for the last 100 years.
-The first fossils were recorded in 1598 by the medical doctor Johannes Bauhin, who interpreted the local ammonites as "metallic things" in rocks and as "miraculous tricks" of nature, while the crinoids where interpreted as either huge flowers or heads of medusa, and evidencie of the biblical flood.
-Many people did important geological and paleontological research on the Swabian Posidonia Shale, including Carl Hartwig von Zieten (1785–1846), Eberhard Fraas (1862–1915), Bernhard Hauff senior (1866–1950) and Adolf Seilacher (1925–2014).
+The Posidonia Shale has been a focus of scientific interest since the 1800s.
+The first fossils were recorded in 1598 by the medical doctor Johannes Bauhin, who interpreted the local ammonites as "metallic things" in rocks and as "miraculous tricks" of nature, while the crinoids were interpreted as either huge flowers or heads of medusa, and evidence of the biblical flood.
+Notable researchers of the Swabian Posidonia Shale include Carl Hartwig von Zieten, Eberhard Fraas, Bernhard Hauff senior, and Adolf Seilacher.

-The first geological studies were carried out, motivated by the extraction of shales in the southern quarries.
-Several fossils were reported, studied and named at the time from locations such as Banz Abbey, Ohmden, Holzmaden or Dotternhausen, including Macrospondylus in 1824 (As Steneosaurus, being originally identified as a Gharial), the pterosaur Dorygnathus (as a species of Pterodactylus) in 1830, the fish Lepidotes, the selachian Hybodus or the crinoid Pentacrinites.
-The first insight on the flora was done in 1845, with partial leaf fragments.
-Boué in 1829 did a study of the general geology of the Jurassic along Germany, recovering limestone and shale facies, with a superficial assignation of what he considered most of the main Jurassic Strata, without classifying the layers on a concrete subperiod.
-Further geological work was then carried out, recovering examples of marine facies representing various biomes, all associated with black shale deposits in other areas, as towards the NW or at Regensburg.
-The main work that described the facies formally was Quenstedt´s 1843 one, classifying the levels based on the amount of bitumen, providing a preliminary stratigraphy and lithology, which would be the basis for most subsequent works.
+The first geological studies were carried out in response to shale extraction at the southern quarries.
+Several fossils were reported, studied, and named at the time from locations such as Banz Abbey, Ohmden, Holzmaden, and Dotternhausen.
+These include Macrospondylus in 1824 (As Steneosaurus, being originally identified as a Gharial), the pterosaur Dorygnathus in 1830, the fish Lepidotes, the shark Hybodus, and the crinoid Pentacrinites.
+The first flora was discovered in 1845, with partial leaf fragments.
+In 1829, Ami Boué studied the geology of the Jurassic within Germany, recovering limestone and shale facies.
+Boué assigned superficial names to what he considered the main Jurassic strata without classifying the layers into subperiods.
+Further geological work recovered examples of facies of various marine biomes, all associated with black shale deposits towards the north-west and Regensburg.
+The facies were formally described by Quenstedt in 1843, classifying the layers based on the amount of bitumen.
+This provided a preliminary basis for stratigraphy and lithology and would serve as the basis for most subsequent work.